superatomic/xshe/README.md

 You can control how much info is displayed when Xshe is run.
 The default behavior is to only display errors and warnings.

-While this default behavior is recommended, you can customize it by adding the following flags:
+While this default behavior is recommended, you can customize it by using the following flags:

 * `-qq` silences all output (this silences errors and is not advised)
 * `-q` or `--quiet` shows only errors and hides warnings